telegraph/release_assist/README.md

 # NOTE: this is a public repository

-### Simple custom action to extract some details from PR for release automation.
+### Collection of github actions used for release automation, actions are on branches.